The write path is your architecture

 - The second request creates a duplicate post.

-Now the code needs cleanup logic, dedupe logic, and product support.
+Now the code needs cleanup logic, dedupe logic, and a support ticket.

 What I notice